Wildlife of Vigur Island

 Duration of trip: 8 hours.

-Included: Transportation, kayaking gear, professional guide and coffe or tea in the island.
+Included: Transportation, kayaking gear, professional guide

+The journey begins at our base in Mávagarður C (grey building), where you meet your guide half an hour before departure and gear up.
 We then drive for around 45 minutes from Ísafjörður to Seyðisfjörður fjord, where we have a short safety briefing and paddle lesson.

 We begin by paddling to the headland of Folafótur, where there are unusual rock formations caused by erosion and ruins of old settlements where over 100 people lived.